Sashaejarque/bekka-store/README.md

 ### Components:

-Is where the dumbs components are located
+The components module contains the dummy components of the ui

 ### Templates:

-In templates I store the components that structure the UI
+The template module contains the components that structure the UI

 ### Services: